 - Access matrix model

-With its explanation of identification and authentication techniques, centralized/ decentralized control, describe common methods of attack, explanation of intrusion detection.
+Its explanation of identification and authentication techniques, centralized/ decentralized control describes common attack methods and explains intrusion detection.

 - Physical layer

 The knowledge from the design and function of communications and network security with the following topics: